drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Consider Hydrogen Bond Formations

-Hydrogen bonds formed between ligand and receptor are at the expense of bonds broken between ligand and solvent and between receptor and solvent.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/consider-hydrogen-bond-formations-c00a937d'><i class='fa fa-play' aria-hidden='true'></i></button>Hydrogen bonds formed between ligand and receptor are at the expense of bonds broken between ligand and solvent and between receptor and solvent.
 As a result of the release of water molecules, the breaking of their hydrogen bonds and the formation of new hydrogen bonds with the ligand occurred.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer